 After working as a nurse for 32 years, I took early retirement 3 years ago.
 I am now ready for a new challenge and an opportunity to contribute to community life locally.
-I have four grown up children who benefitted from an excellent early education at Parkham Primary School.
+I have four grown up children who benefited from an excellent early education at Parkham Primary School.
 I feel that being a school governor and helping other children gain a sound start to their education will be worthwhile and rewarding.

 A governor since the start of the federation, I'm currently chair of Resources and lead governor on premises and health and safety.
 Both my children attended Parkham and believe that heart of a vibrant community is a successful local school.